-1. This report represents an analysis of the Turks and Caicos Islands' report back to the CFATF Plenary concerning the progress that it has made with regard to correcting the deficiencies that were identified in its third round Mutual Evaluation Report.
+- 1. This report represents an analysis of the Turks and Caicos Islands' report back to the CFATF Plenary concerning the progress that it has made with regard to correcting the deficiencies that were identified in its third round Mutual Evaluation Report.
 The third round Mutual Evaluation Report of the Turks and Caicos Islands was adopted by the CFATF Council of Ministers in October 2008 in St. Kitts & Nevis.
-The Turks and Caicos Islands was asked to present a follow-up report at the next Plenary in the Netherlands Antilles after which it would be determined whether it would be placed on regular or enhanced follow-up.
-The Turks and Caicos Islands was rated partially compliant or non-compliant with 39 Recommendations, as indicated below.
-Please note that at the time of this Evaluation.
+The Turks and Caicos Islands presented a follow-up report at the Plenary in the Netherlands Antilles after which it would be determined that the Turks & Caicos Islands would be required to report at the 2010 May Plenary.
+Based on the review of actions taken by the Turks & Caicos Islands since its last follow-up report to meet the outstanding recommendations made by the Examiners, a recommendation would be made as to whether the Turks & Caicos Islands would remain on expedited follow-up or be placed on regular follow-up. - 2.
+The Turks & Caicos Islands received ratings of PC or NC on twelve (12) of the sixteen (16) Core and Key Recommendations as follows: